 I’m all about no-bake desserts right now.
 I’m just too tired to do anything else.

 These peanut butter crunch bars really couldn’t be any easier.
-It’s basically just honey or maple syrup, peanut butter, vanilla, cornflakes, coconut and chocolate.
+It’s basically just honey or maple syrup, peanut butter (I used my homemade peanut butter), vanilla, cornflakes, coconut and chocolate.

 You don’t even need to turn on the stove for these!
 You do have to melt chocolate, though.
 But the microwave works just fine for that!